General Properties Of Viruses: Important Notes

 4. Classification Of Virus

-- Enveloped and non-enveloped virus
+- Enveloped and non-enveloped viruses

 - Thermotropic